 - physical trauma including burns or severe injuries

 Certain medications can sometimes cause hyperkalemia.
 High blood pressure medications known as renin-angiotensin-aldosterone system (RAAS) inhibitors can sometimes lead to high potassium levels.

 Other drugs associated with hyperkalemia include:

 - heparin, a blood thinner

 - calcineurin inhibitors for immunosuppressive therapy

-It’s important to talk with your healthcare providers about any and all medications and supplements you take to help determine the cause of your hyperkalemia.
+It’s important to talk with your healthcare provider about any and all medications (and supplements) you take to help determine the cause of your hyperkalemia.

 If your hyperkalemia is caused by a medication you currently take, your healthcare provider may recommend changing or stopping that medication.